 Perhaps you already have a work-horse CPU.
 Maybe you don’t.
 Chances are you have something adequate enough, and that’s fine.
 There are a few things to consider when you are looking into computers:

 RAM stands for “Random Access Memory”, and it functions as the short-term memory of your beast.
-It dictates how much she can handle at one time, (i.e. windows open, programs running, etc.) Think of it like your own brain.
+It dictates how much she can handle at one time, (i.e. windows open, programs running, etc.) Think of it as your own brain.
 If you have ADD like me, your RAM is low and nothing ever gets done. 😛 LOL.
-Generally I would say make sure this # is as high as possible (8GB is adequate, but 16 GB has become sort of the standard).
-My setup right now is running on 8 GB, but I had to upgrade and add RAM to it.
-Ideally you would like for your PC to already have a lot.

 Speaking of enough, you can never have enough space on your computer for stuff and things.
 I have 1 TB (1000 GB) of hard drive space on mine right now, and never has it felt so good.
 No longer am I worried about overloading my poor little laptop.
 I can have as much nonsense as I want!
 Even with this much room, you will find yourself doing what I like to call “Skimming the fat”.
 I’m constantly deleting stuff, disk cleaning, and getting rid of excess to ensure my little buddy is always running at peak performance.
 I would also recommend getting a separate HD for all the stuff you don’t need on your main rig.
 I have a 1 TB external drive and it’s invaluable.